 10. Operating conditions of the after-treatment system

-Manufacturers shall ensure that the emission control system retains its emission control function during all ambient conditions, especially at low ambient temperatures.
-This includes taking measures to prevent the complete freezing of the reagent during parking times of up to 7 days at 258 K (-15 °C) with the reagent tank 50 % full.
+Manufacturers shall ensure that any exhaust aftertreatment system which uses a reagent retains its emission control function during all ambient conditions, especially at low ambient temperatures.
+This includes taking measures to prevent the complete freezing of the reagent during parking times of up to 7 days at 258 K (-15 °C) with the reagent tank 50 per cent full.
 If the reagent is frozen, the manufacturer shall ensure that the reagent shall be liquefied and ready for use within 20 minutes of the vehicle being started at 258 K (-15 °C) measured inside the reagent tank.

 LIST OF ANNEXES